Frederick H. Jackson (Rhode Island politician)

 Frederick H. Jackson (October 9, 1847 – 1915) was an American businessman and politician, who served as the Lieutenant Governor of Rhode Island from 1905 to 1908.

 Biography

 Jackson was born in Kirkland, New York to the Rev. Frederick J. Jackson and Hannah M. Jackson.
-He graduated from Cornell University in 1873, and worked in the insurance industry.
+He graduated from Cornell University in 1873 and worked in the insurance industry.

 He married Annie Blanchard Ellis in 1874, and their children included Frederick Ellis Jackson, principal of the Providence architectural firm, Jackson, Robertson & Adams.

-He was a member of the Central Congregational Church in Providence, Rhode Island.
+He was a deacon of the Central Congregational Church in Providence, Rhode Island.